 Major Advantage of the 39 Sport

+We say when selecting a boat, just like picking trump in bridge, go for the long suit.
+In this case it is the boat's sea-keeping ability thanks to her high freeboard combined with her room below which is as much or more than any boat this size.
 It is not surprising that a German boat builder would design a boat to handle the English Channel, North Sea and bodies of water like the Skagerrak between Denmark and Norway that can be sloppy when the wind is howling out of the west.
 Her high freeboard should keep her cockpit dry in all but the worse conditions.

 Meets European requirements for a "B" rating, which means she should be able to handle offshore conditions up to, and including, wind force 8 and wave height up to, and including, 13.0 ft.

+Cruising canvas is an option for the 39 Sport, and northern Europeans intending to cruise the Baltic, the Coast of Norway, or the British isles would do well to consider this inexpensive way to add living space to the boat and stay cozy as well.
 For boaters elsewhere in the world, even in places like Florida and the tropics, cruising canvas comes in handy when piloting the boat offshore when caught in a rain storm.
 In the morning there is often a chill in the air and this option makes the cockpit cozy.

-A/C Option.
 The 39 Sport is not just for northern latitudes.
 She is just as seaworthy in the Med or the Caribbean where seas can be just as challenging as anywhere else.
 Bavaria offers a 10,000 BTU A/C (not reverse cycle) system to cool the boat below.
 Duct work is directed to both the salon/galley below and the mid cabin.

 Major Standard Equipment

 ●GRP radar arch ●6 opening deck hatches ●Teak on the swim platform ●Stern shower ●Cockpit wet bar with sink ●Pump out toilet with holding tank and Y valveBavaria knows that virtually every owner will want to use the boat for a slightly different purpose so it offers an extensive options list.
 Further, just like the car companies, it offers "packages" of options for several functions.